We love to talk about our trips! (541) 450-9855

 • Develop better oar management through practice and feedback

-• Familiarization with rescue techniques
+• Familiarization with whitewater rescue techniques

 Raft flipping practice in our Class IV Rowing School